Cyberflix-Media/Cyberflix-Docs/docs/qca/about.md

     **Q: Are permission applied to user's accounts?**

-    A: No. QCA accounts are given out to Taskforce Members and are tightly controlled by Cyberflix Media and Administration.
+    A: No. QCA accounts are given out to QCA Testers and are tightly controlled by Cyberflix Media and Administration.
 Any unauthorized action is monitored and can result in dismissal of a QCA Tester.
 There is no personalization allowed and accounts are deleted and recreated on a regular basis as needed.

 --8<-- "includes/glossary.md"